MASc in Global Sustainable Development (2023 Entry)

 Explore our Global Sustainable Development taught Master's degree.

 Our innovative MASc in Global Sustainable Development is a unique opportunity to join a community of transdisciplinary experts and practitioners with a passion for research and teaching.
 On this flexible course you will combine academic learning with practical action and applied thinking to tackle problems of global sustainable development.

 In Global Sustainable Development (GSD) we take a critical approach to the dominant discourse of sustainable development.
-We are committed to understanding as well as challenging existing practice, and want you to join us as we seek innovative, transformative responses to complex global challenges.
-Based in the School for Cross-faculty Studies, our academic home is a natural place for future transdisciplinary leaders to flourish.
+We are committed to understanding as well as challenging existing practice, and want you to join us, as we seek innovative, transformative responses to complex global challenges.
+Based in the School for Cross-faculty StudiesLink opens in a new window, our academic home is a natural place for future transdisciplinary leaders to flourish.

-On this course you will work with Warwick’s GSD Department, the Institute for Global Sustainable Development (IGSD), and partner departments across the University.
+On this course you will work with Warwick’s GSD DepartmentLink opens in a new window, the Institute for Global Sustainable Development (IGSD)Link opens in a new window, and partner departments across the University.
 Our staff are at the forefront of their fields and share your passion for global sustainable development.

 In Term Three and the summer, you will have an exciting opportunity to ‘learn by doing’ as you undertake a transdisciplinary capstone project.
 We will offer you a choice of research, practice, and work-based experiences.
 Your chosen project will enable you to develop a skillset most suited to your future career goals.